Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Higher rho numbers

 Recall from \eqref{surjective} that, if the dimension of $M$ is odd, we have a surjective map given by the composition of the suspension isomorphism and the natural inclusion.
 Moreover, by Lemma \ref{chern-bott} the triangle

 is commutative.
 Therefore, given a metric with positive scalar curvature $g$ on an odd dimensional manifold $M$, we can express $\Ch_\Gamma^{del}(\varrho(g))$ by $\overline{\TR}^{del}(\Ch[\pi_\geq])$, as in Section \ref{rho-classes}.
-In order to calculate the higher $\varrho$-number associated to a even dimensional cyclic cocycle $\tau$, we then proceed as in the following proposition. \begin{proposition} Let $\tau$ be a cyclic cocycle of degree $2k$ of polynomial growth with support contained in a conjugacy class $\langle x \rangle\ne \innerprod{e}$ of $\Gamma$. {Then we have the explicit integral formula is given by the following expression
+In order to calculate the higher rho number associated to an even dimensional cyclic cocycle $\tau$, we then proceed as in the following proposition. \begin{proposition} Let $\tau$ be a cyclic cocycle of degree $2k$ of polynomial growth with support contained in a conjugacy class $\langle x \rangle\ne \innerprod{e}$ of $\Gamma$.
+Then the explicit integral formula is given by the following expression